taimoor1234567/database-lab-engine/README.md

 ### Mention that you use DLE
 Please post a tweet mentioning [@Database_Lab](https://twitter.com/Database_Lab) or share the link to this repo in your favorite social network.

-If you are actively using DLE at work, think where could you mention it.
+If you are actively using DLE at work, think about where could you mention it.
 The best way of mentioning is using graphics with a link.
 Brand assets can be found in the `./assets` folder.
-Feel free to put them to your documents, slide decks, application and website interfaces to show that you use DLE.
+Feel free to put them in your documents, slide decks, application and website interfaces to show that you use DLE.

 HTML snippet for lighter backgrounds:
 <p>